cucumber/common/TRIAGE.md

 ### Pull priority

-Pull requests and issues tagged with `:fire: critical` *always* have higher priority than regular issues.
+Pull requests and issues tagged with :fire: `critical` *always* have higher priority than regular issues.
-In other words, the [Cucumber Open] board should *only* have pull requests and `:fire: critical` issues.
+In other words, the [Cucumber Open] board should *only* have pull requests and :fire: `critical` issues.

-The reason for this is to nurture a culture of nurturing new contributors and placing a higher value on contributions.
+The reason for this is to build a culture that:
+* nurtures new contributors
+* places a higher value on "work done" (pull requests) than "work requested" (issues).

-When pulling from `Next` to `In Progress` - pull the top work item if you can.
+When pulling from `Next` to `In Progress` - pull the *top* work item if you can.
-When pulling new work items into `Next` - put them at the bottom.
+When adding new work items into `Next` - put them at the bottom.

 What gets pulled into `Next` is decided based on the following guidelines:

-* The `Next` column should ideally have a mix of pull requests and `:fire: critical` issues
+* The `Next` column should ideally have a mix of pull requests and :fire: `critical` issues
 * A mix of repositories:
   * [cucumber/cucumber](https://github.com/cucumber/cucumber/issues?q=is%3Aopen+sort%3Acreated-asc)
   * [cucumber/cucumber-jvm](https://github.com/cucumber/cucumber-jvm/issues?q=is%3Aopen+sort%3Acreated-asc)